Diversity, Equity & Affordability

 In early 2022, UofL is hiring a new position to lead the coordination of our diversity and equity work, a Vice-President for Diversity and Equity.

-The goal of the HSC Office of Diversity and Inclusion is to enhance partnership across the schools on the Health Sciences Campus (Medicine, Nursing, Public Health and Information Sciences, Dentistry) and to promote an environment of inclusiveness through the understanding and celebration of the many differences in perspectives, thoughts, experiences, belief systems and cultures of students, faculty and staff.
+The goal of the HSC Office of Health Equity and Engagement is to enhance partnership across the schools on the Health Sciences Campus (Medicine, Nursing, Public Health and Information Sciences, Dentistry) and to promote an environment of inclusiveness through the understanding and celebration of the many differences in perspectives, thoughts, experiences, belief systems and cultures of students, faculty and staff.
 It places a major emphasis on increasing the number of students from racial/ethnic groups designated as underrepresented into the health professions system.
 Emphasis is also given to recruiting, retaining and promoting a diverse workforce.
 There are ten employees in the office.

 Additional information about the office can be found online here.